mika-s/mika-s.github.io/_posts/_drafts/2019-06-01-notes-on-70-762-Developing-SQL-Databases.markdown

 * `AFTER`: runs after an operation
 * `INSTEAD OF`: runs instead of an operation

+Misc. about triggers:

+* They cannot return values.

 <a name="determine_when_to_use_DML_triggers_ddl_triggers_logon_triggers"></a>

 #### Determine when to use Data Manipulation Language (DML) triggers, Data Definition Language (DDL) triggers, or logon triggers

+**DML triggers:**

+Triggers that fire instead of or after DML statements.
+For example after inserting something in a table, when deleting something, etc.

+**DDL triggers:**

+- Can be created when code should be run after creating a table, dropping an index, etc.
+- There are two types of DDL triggers.
+The scope is the main difference.
+  * Server: Applies to all databases on the server.
+Stored in the *master* database.
+  * Database: Applies only to the database they are stored in.

+**Logon triggers:**

+Logon triggers fire when a user logs on to the database server.
+Can be used to restrict certain users from logging in at certain times of the day.

+**Other triggers:**

+These are not mentioned in the syllabus, but should be known about anyway:

+* CLR triggers: Triggers written in a .NET language.

 <a name="recognize_results_based_on_execution_of_after_or_instead_of_triggers"></a>